 If you feel like you’ve gotten a little HEAVY, your pants are starting to feel slightly tight around the hips and you know it’s time to tip the balance back in the right direction, you simply need to avoid the HEAVY foods listed above as much as possible for a while and consciously choose lighter foods.

 LIKE increases LIKE so lighter foods will make you lighter.
 It isn’t rocket science.
-But you need lighter foods that will also be good to your Agni.
-Salads and low fat foods are light, but they aren’t good for your Agni.
+But you need lighter foods that will also be good for your Agni.
+Salads and low-fat foods are light, but they aren’t good for your Agni.

 LIGHT foods that are easy to digest, good for Agni and will help you to lose weight include:

 Herbs and Spices – they’re not only light, they actually promote balanced digestion, especially ginger, turmeric, coriander, cumin and fennel